OpenC3/cosmos-project/README.md

 ## Opening to the Network

-Important: Before exposing OpenC3 to any network, even a local network, make sure you have changed all default credentials and secrets!!!
+Important: Before exposing OpenC3 COSMOS to any network, even a local network, make sure you have changed all default credentials and secrets!!!

 ### Open to the network using https/SSL and your own certificates